-You will learn in communication coaching:
+You will learn in communication skills training:

 - How to give positive feedback and negative feedback without killing the motivation.

 - How to give praise and criticize without killing off motivation.

 - How to communicate praise, give feedback and increase performance.

 - Why praise and compliments are one of the most underrated and misunderstood motivators.

 Remember the last few times you felt apprehensive while receiving praise.
 That is because you have been conditioned that after receiving praise criticism will follow.

 Everyone has had the experience that if you feel undervalued and the criticism is unfair you will feel unmotivated and probably apply just the minimum effort to get by.
 Meaning your inclination might be to put in just minimum work, just so you are not criticized again.

 When you experience praise it reinforces your values and beliefs, you will begin to grasp and understand the power of praise.

 You will learn in communication coaching when you include specifics in your praise of others it makes your compliment appear more sincere and authentic.
 The more genuine your praise, the more rapport you will build with the other person and higher performance will result.